 Cook from the heart.

-11. Share your cooking talent with other people.
+11. Share your talent for cooking with the world.

 12. Offer catering services.

-Hosting events can be stressful for some, and a big part of the day is usually focused on food.
-For example, birthday parties need kid-friendly menus, and company events usually serve finger food.
-This is the right hustle for you if you’re ready to cook for a bigger crowd.
-Help ease hosts’ burdens by customizing event menus according to their preferences.
+Hosting events can be stressful for some, and food is a crucial part of the day.
+For example, birthday parties need kid-friendly menus and company events usually serve finger food.
+Help ease hosts’ burdens by customising event menus according to their preferences.

 13. Do gardening jobs.